 What are SOAP notes?
-A SOAP note is a documentation format that massage therapists and other healthcare workers use to document client encounters.
-SOAP is an acronym that stands for subjective, objective, assessment and plan.
+A SOAP note is a structured documentation format used by massage therapists and other healthcare professionals to record what happened during a treatment session.
+SOAP is an acronym that stands for Subjective, Objective, Assessment, and Plan — each section captures a different type of information about the client visit.

 What are SOAP notes?